lblod/meldingsplichtige-api-forms-harvester/README.md

 docker run -it --rm -v "$PWD":/app -w /app node:10 ./run.sh
 ```

-forms will be generated inside ./outputFiles/forms
+Forms will be generated inside ./outputFiles/forms.

-concatenated forms will be put in ./concat.ttl
+Built forms will be put in ./output.ttl.